theminstack/styled/README.md

 - [1] Goober, Styled Components, and Emotion, all support only a single theme, which must be typed using declaration merging.
 - [2] Goober provides vendor prefixing as an additional package.

+Goober's style compiler is not very robust.
+It does not do bracket matching for instance.
+Instead, it relies on simple regular expressions to compile style strings to CSS.

+Conversely, styled-components and Emotion use compilers that are over-engineered for CSS-in-JS, which is necessary to support Stylis for vendor prefixing.

+React Micro-Styled uses a fast 0(n) compiler that does not compromise on correctness.
+Any valid style _will_ be correctly compiled to CSS.